This article has been updated as of June 2020.

 The Azure Data Platform offers two approaches to hosting SQL Server workloads in the cloud:

-- SQL Server installed on VMs and running on the Azure cloud space (Infrastructure-as-a-service).
+- SQL Server installed on VMs and running on the Azure cloud space (Infrastructure-as-a-Service).

 Both approaches offer greater cost efficiency, security, and performance.
 Each fits a different set of business scenarios.
+More details on this options will follow next.

 Other key features: